 The cryptocurrency rise of December, 2017, demonstrated the willingness of the global capital markets to pour into an alternative global economy.
-The turbulent nature of the markets and questionable activity of some users inspired many to recognize the need to bring transparency, governance, and moral discernment.
-In this moment a handful of NEXUS members banded together to write first World Future Coin idea and submit it for publication.
-After some initial interest from the Washington Post, ultimately Alliance Magazine agreed to publish the idea.
+The turbulent nature of the markets and questionable activity of some users inspired many to recognize the need for transparency, governance, and moral discernment.
+In this moment a handful of NEXUS members banded together to write the original World Future Coin idea and submit it for publication.
+After initial interest from the Washington Post, the Alliance Magazine agreed to publish the idea first.

 How will the World Future Coin avoid conflicts between competing local and global interests?

 The development process will embrace the subsidiarity principle, upholding the notion that any problem should be solved at the level and context from which it arises.
 This will prevent unnecessary global level control of local issues.